pfxuan/lustrefs/README.md

 Change to lustre-hadoop directory and build the plugin.

   * cd lustre-hadoop/
-  * mvn package -DskipTests
+  * mvn package

 On a successful build the plugin will be present in the `target` directory.
-(NOTE: version number will be a part of the plugin and may be different than below).
-Copy the plugin to lib/ directory in your $HADOOP_HOME dir.

-  * cp target/lustrefs-(version.number).jar $HADOOP_HOME/lib

 ##CONTACT